SAT-18/sat18-web-builder/README.md

 ## 📦 Deployment

-To deploy this application, you can use any Node.js hosting provider (like Vercel, Railway, or a traditional VPS).
+This application is designed to be deployed on a Node.js server (e.g., a VPS).

-1.  **Build the application:**
+1.  **Build the application for production:**
     ```bash
     npm run build
     ```